Skip to main content

 This cold and flu season, let’s thrive together.

-When you get sick, it can be difficult to decide if your cold or flu symptoms should be treated by a doctor.
+When you get sick, it can be difficult to decide if your cold or flu symptoms require medical attention, so don’t wait until then to make a plan for when unexpected illnesses occur!

 Your Spira Care Team is here to help you get the care you need when you need it!